Join the conversation

 Subscribe to Our Emails

 Boston Review is a public space for the discussion of ideas and culture.
 Sign up for our newsletters and don’t miss a thing.

 39 Min read time

-Editors’ Note: The philosopher Kenneth A. Taylor passed away suddenly this winter.
+Editors’ Note: The philosopher Kenneth A. Taylor passed away suddenly in December 2019.
 Boston Review is proud to publish this essay, which grows out of talks Ken gave throughout 2019, in collaboration with his estate.
 Preceding it is an introductory note by Ken’s colleague, John Perry.

 In memoriam Ken Taylor

 On December 2, 2019, a few weeks after his sixty-fifth birthday, Ken Taylor announced to all of his Facebook friends that the book he had been working on for years, Referring to the World, “finally existed in an almost complete draft.”
 That same day, while at home in the evening, Ken died suddenly and unexpectedly.
 He is survived by his wife, Claire Yoshida; son, Kiyoshi Taylor; parents, Sam and Seretha Taylor; brother, Daniel; and sister, Diane.